Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 - Angela of the Lonely Yogs for helping find resources for the "Jingle Jam 2022" event
 - Harry and Nick of the Yogscast for providing the bar texture for the "Jingle Jam 2022" event
 - Kevin Macleod for the donation complete song used in the "Jingle Jam 2022" event, [Who Likes to Party](https://incompetech.com/music/royalty-free/index.html?Search=Search&isrc=USUAN1200075)
+- [The Stig](https://steamcommunity.com/id/The-Stig-294) for the code used in the "Secret Santa" event's "Locked Camera" gift